JarodBoone/pipeline/README.md

 	- branch_logic.v
 	- ALU.v
  - You need to enable in system memory viewing during runtime.
 To do this go to Assignments > Settings > Analysis and Synthesis Settings > Default Paramaters and type the parameter name `CYCLONEII_SAFE_WRITE` and assign its default value `RESTRUCTURE`

+## Notes
+When you update or change megafunctions it will add qip files to the project. these are fine to include and don't affect too much as far as I can tell.
+Will let them through the gitignore in the near future

+## Todo List
+- Speed up Single Cycle processor
+	- Megafunction Multiplication
+  	- Explicit Combinational Immediate Generation
+- Implement 3 Stage Pipeline